 I think, for the sake of lingual semantics – the best of an “answer” whether consuming raw foods is “safe” or “not safe” – depends on a qualitative balancing act.
 Between scrutinising the biological resilience of the individual consumer / the benefactor against assessing the wildly variable nutrients in their unintervened, untouched, unadulterated raw state.

 You are you.
-I bear no ill wills towards anyone, either veganism or carnivorism; should this method of consumption works for them, their’s own individualised genetic and metabolic variables – only.
+I bear no ill wills towards anyone, either veganism or carnivorism.
+Should this or that method of consumption works for them.
+Their’s own individualised genetic and metabolic variables – only.

 I am nonetheless convinced to give them my undying praise.
 That there is nothing else more primally simpler, than consuming things raw.
 Unadulterated.
 Unaltered.
 Minimally intervened.
 Slaugher, harvest and chew.

-“Fresh” is an illusion of safe haven in the eye of the beholder.
+However, “Fresh” is an illusion of safe haven in the eye of the beholder.
 Awaiting are the unknown and unexplored – microcosmic chaos.
-Yet unfortunately also, – nothing ventured, nothing gained.“Adulterated” is fear and distrust amongst those responsible behind the intervention – even when widely purported as “safe” and “assuring”.
+Yet unfortunately on the other hand –“Adulterating” imposes fear and distrust.
+Especially amongst those responsible behind such intervention – even when widely purported as “safe” and “assuring”.

 I’d remain well and wise to cook.
 Why?
 Because I have no right assuming all things in Nature is immutably benign.